gwhobbs/meteor-link-accounts/README.md

 #Meteor Link Accounts
 A Meteor package designed to links social network accounts without any hassles.

+##Attribution
+This is bozhao:link-accounts with added support for ghobbs:microsoft2.

 ##Goals
 * Link additional social network accounts.
 * Don't modify any Meteor core packages.